fuse-box/fuse-box/docs/sparky/sparky.md

 ## npmPublish

-Publish to npm by calling `npmPublish`
+Publish to npm by calling `npmPublish` and passing in the path to the directory you wish to publish:

 ```js
 const { task, npmPublish } = require('fuse-box/sparky');

 task('publish', async () => {
   await npmPublish({ path: 'dist' });
 });